 How is the information kept up to date?

-GeoZone is a network of travel apps that all share the same GPS travel information and comments.
-The information is supplied by councils, government and third parties.
-The network also allows users of these apps to add new information and once verified, these submissions are added to the network.
+GeoZone is a network of travel apps that share the same GPS travel information and comments.
+Local and federal governments and third parties supply the information.
+The network also allows users of these apps to add new information, verified and added to the network.
 The sharing nature of the network ensures that connected apps show up-to-date information.

-While every effort is made to ensure the information contained in the apps is correct, no one can guarantee 100% accuracy.
-The apps have great feedback loops.
-So, if there is something you find is incorrect, do your part and report it.
+While every effort is made to ensure the app information is correct, no one can guarantee 100% accuracy.
+The apps have great feedback loops, so if you find something incorrect, do your part and report it.

 Save money – on fuel, activities and dining